Since 2015, the HRI Conference full papers track follows a double-blind review process, requiring authors to prepare an anonymized submission.

 - Remove author and institution information from the cover page as well as from acknowledgements section

-- Clear meta-data in word processor or PDF viewer/editor
+- Clear all meta-data in word processor or PDF viewer/editor

 - Replace institution information in the body of the text with generic identifiers

-- Use third person for citations to own work
+- Use the third person for citations to own work

 - Remove marks for institutional affiliation from images and supplementary materials (as much as possible).

-Re posting articles publicly online (e.g., website, arXiv): To maintain the double-blind review process, we are requesting authors refrain from posting their articles online until Nov 29th (the notification date).
+Reposting articles publicly online (e.g., website, arXiv): To maintain the double-blind review process, we are requesting authors refrain from posting their articles online until the notification date.
+Articles found posted online at submission time will be desk rejected, including articles found on arXiv or an author’s website.
+If there are exceptional circumstances, please contact the program chairs as soon as possible.